Qluxzz/csharp-template/README.md

 # Formatting

-[CSharpier](https://csharpier.com/) is an opinionated code formatter, think Prettier but for C#.
+[CSharpier](https://csharpier.com/) is an opinionated code formatter, think Prettier for JavaScript/TypeScript but for C#.
 The reasoning behind using CSharpier is the same with using Prettier, I don't care about the formatting as long as everyone formats their code the same way and I want it to be automatically formatted.
 This helps out tremendously in code reviews where you can see clearly what has changed instead of someone adding a line break somewhere.

 # Analyzers